TarynBeaupre/VideoGamed/README.md

 ![My Account View](images/myaccount-view.png)

 This account view is a page that can be accessed by a logged in user.
-They can see a summary of their activity on the site such as number of games reviewed and their wishlist game count.
+They can see a summary of their activity on the site such as number of games reviewed and their wishlist and played games count.
 From this page they can also alter their username, email, password or profile picture.

 ![Leave A Review View](images/leaveareview-view.png)

 This leave a review view is a screen accessed when the user decides to leave a review for a game.
 They can leave ratings via stars, add fill out the review's description.
-The game's title and cover on displayed so the user knowns which
+The game's title and cover on displayed so the user knowns which game they are rating.
+A user can only leave a review on a game they have in their played games list.

 ![Review View](images/reviews-view.png)